 The Board appoints the chairman and the Group chief executive.
 The Board reviews the chairman's performance on a regular basis and the remuneration & human resources committee assesses the Group chief executive annually.
-This committee recommends to the shareholders the proposed remuneration of the non-executive directors.
-The Board approves the Group chief executive and executive committee members' remuneration annually.
+This committee also recommends the proposed remuneration of the non-executive directors to the shareholders.
+The Board approves the remuneration of the Group chief executive and executive committee members annually.

-The nomination committee is responsible for Board succession planning.
+The nomination & governance committee is responsible for Board succession planning.
 The Board approves the senior management appointments.
-Succession plans are in pace for the Group chief executive officer and other members of senior management.
+Succession plans are in pace for the Group chief executive and other members of senior management.